-If you’re crumbling from unmanageable debt burdens, bankruptcy may be a tempting solution to eliminate your debt problems.
+If you’re crumbling from unmanageable debt burdens then bankruptcy may be a tempting solution to eliminate your debt problems.
 We are not lawyers and cannot give legal advice.
 If considering bankruptcy you should speak with an attorney.
-However, based upon public research we found bankruptcy is a drastic measure and should always be taken as a last resort.
+However, based upon public research we found bankruptcy is a drastic measure and is usually a last resort.

 Chapter 7 bankruptcy involves discharging all qualifying debts so that you no longer have to make payments.
 In order to qualify for Chapter 7 bankruptcy, you must undergo a means test, during which the bankruptcy court will determine your ability to repay your debts.
 If you earn less than the average for your state and cannot afford to pay a minimum monthly payment, you may qualify for Chapter 7 bankruptcy.

 If you do qualify for Chapter 7 bankruptcy, you will be forced to liquidate all non-exempt assets to help pay your creditors.
 Assets exempted from liquidation include your primary residence, tools, work equipment, vehicles, and certain items of personal property.

 A discharge typically eliminates unsecured debts like credit cards, medical bills, personal loans, car accidents judgments, some tax debts, and garnishments.
 Non-dischargeable debts include child support, most student loans, and most tax debts.